a-lemonnier/spec_tools/README.md

   --dotted                      Dotted curve.
   --dotdashed                   Dot-dashed curve.
   --fontsize arg                Set the font size.
+  --wide                        Indicate if markers have to be adapted to the
+                                spectrum size.
   -e [ --element ] arg          Set the name of an element.
 Ex: \$H\\\\beta\$.
   -w [ --wavelength ] arg       Set the wavelength of the line.
   --elemlist arg                Set the line list: